CumulusNetworks/docs/README.md

 The site is built with the file tree and organization of this folder.

 Hugo supports basic GitHub Markdown syntax.
 A helpful guide for Markdown is [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Hugo supports custom shortcodes, which are contained the Writing Guide section of the docs.
+Hugo supports custom shortcodes, which are contained in the Writing Guide section of the docs.

 ### Adding a section
 Sections in Hugo are subdirectories of the /content folder.
 In order to add a section,